crimist/trakx/README.md

 You can build with different tags by using `go build/install -tags <tag> .`

-* `fast` tag will build without IP, seeds, and leeches metrics which will reduce cpu and memory usage
+* `fast` tag will build without IP, seed, and leech metrics which will reduce cpu and memory usage
 * `heroku` tag will build the service for app engines, this means that when executed the binary will immediately run the tracker rather than the controller

 ### Netdata graph install